Caribbean countries in the forefront to eliminate TB

 Ending the worldwide tuberculosis epidemic is one of the targets of the Sustainable Development Goals (SDGs).

-The report notes that more than 50,000 people in the region, almost half of them under 15 years of age, o not know they have the disease and have not been treated.
+The report notes that more than 50,000 people in the region, almost half of them under 15 years of age, do not know they have the disease and have not been treated.

 To step up progress, the report recommends that countries improve patient monitoring to ensure follow-through on treatment and address access barriers to health care, among other issues.